adscregg/machine_learning/README.md

 ##### tf-keras analysis

 This folder contains models that use Neural Networks to do classification tasks on a variety of datasets.
 The files will vary as to which module they use (tensorflow or keras) depending on preference at the time of writing the models.
-It is possible to run (most of) the models with the CPU version of tensorflow but this will be very slow and is not reccomended.
+It is possible to run (most of) the models with the CPU version of tensorflow on a local system, but this will be very slow and is not recommended.
 I will indicate which files are suitable to be run on the CPU version with comments at the top of each file.

 ##### visualisations